A Night of Neglect: Ratings

-"A Night of Neglect" was first broadcast on April 19, 2011 in the United States.
+"A Night of Neglect" was first broadcast on April 19, 2011, in the United States.
 It garnered a 3.8/11 Nielsen rating/share in the 18–49 demographic, and received nearly 9.80 million American viewers during its initial airing.
 Viewership and ratings were down significantly from those of the previous episode, "Original Song", which was watched by 11.15 million American viewers and acquired a 4.2/13 rating/share in the 18–49 demographic upon first airing.
 It was the most-watched scripted show for the week of broadcast amongst adults aged 18–49, and ranked 16th amongst all viewers.

 The episode's Canadian broadcast, also on April 19, 2011, attained 1.74 million viewers and ranked ninth for the week.
 It registered a slight decline on "Original Song", which was viewed by 1.81 million, but also ranked ninth.
-In the UK, the episode was broadcast on May 2, 2011, and was watched by 2.44 million viewers (1.92 million on E4, and 520,000 on E4+1), becoming the most-watched show on E4 and E4 +1 for the week, and the third most-watched show on cable for the week.
-Broadcast on May 4, 2011 in Australia, the episode attained 943,000 viewers and ranked tenth for the night.
+In the UK, the episode was broadcast on May 2, 2011, and was watched by 2.44 million viewers (1.92 million on E4, and 520,000 on E4+1), becoming the most-watched show on E4 and E4+1 for the week, and the third most-watched show on cable for the week.
+Broadcast on May 4, 2011, in Australia, the episode attained 943,000 viewers and ranked tenth for the night.

 Critical response

 "A Night of Neglect" received generally negative reviews.
 Erica Futterman of Rolling Stone deemed it a "very predictable episode", which neglected to take risks with its musical numbers and left her with a "stale feeling".
 Sandra Gonzalez of Entertainment Weekly was confused by the message presented.
 She approved of the Will–Emma plot and Holly's departure, but was dismayed by the lack of Kurt and Blaine, and criticized Mercedes' storyline for its repetitive nature.

 The Washington Post's Lisa de Moraes lambasted the League of Doom plot, which, she wrote, consisted of "[two characters] whom viewers will barely remember, one who is super creepy, and another who fans despised".
-She suggested that they were included for contractual, rather than storyline reasons, though lauded Jackson's talent for "steal[ing] every scene he's in."
+She suggested that they were included for contractual, rather than storyline reasons, though lauded Jackson's talent for "stealing every scene he's in."
 Futterman also praised Jackson's "long-overdue return".